ruolinchen/shannongang.24/index.md

 Hi Shannon!

 Sorry this website is a bit bland (at least for my tastes) but I thought of this idea too last minute to make it more pretty...but I tried my best!
-I literally had to read through and expermiment with so many different options of setting up a website before settling on this one (aka what I was "busy" with earlier this week LOL)
+I literally had to read through and expermiment with so many different options of setting up a website before settling on this one (aka what I was "busy" with earlier this week LOL).
+I know it's not the best but it's the thought that counts right?
+And I think you already see me as a tech guru so this would just impress you more heh.
+Anyways, I know last year you got sad on your birthday because you felt like no one wanted to celebrate your birthday with you BUT I'M CHANGING THAT THIS YEAR.
+I asked around for everyone to submit messages and/or photos for this project just to remind you that we care and think about you!
+(A LOTTO, if I may add, especially on your birthday)

 Love,
 Your #1 fan 💜